-- Installing the Control Surface

-- Installing the Console PSU

 - Installing the Nova73

 - Installing a DALLIS

 - Installing a Compact IO

 - SFP Modules

 - Synchronization

-- Configuring Talkback

 - Wiring

 - Checking the System

 Further Information

 The mc2/nova HTML documentation contains mechanical drawings, data sheets and further information on all system components.
 This resource is available from the Download-Center at www.lawo.com (after Login).